mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

   console.log(`${car.make} ${car.model} (${car.year})`)
 }
 ```
-Notice that we can use this exact same kind of type annotation for function arguments
+Notice that we can use this exact same kind of type annotation for function arguments.

 At this point, you can start to see that we see "completions" when we start
-using `car` in the body of this function
+using `car` in the body of this function.

 ### Optional Properties

-What if we take our car example a bit further by adding a fourth property
+What if we take our car example a bit further by adding a fourth property that's only present sometimes?

 | Property Name   | Is present    | Type     | Note                               |
 | --------------- | ------------- | -------- | ---------------------------------- |